-(iv) Restricted stock
+(i) Restricted stock

 A resolution had been decided during the shareholders' meeting held on June 15, 2022 for the Company to issue a maximum of 400 thousand restricted stocks for its qualified full-time employees, with the approval of the Financial Supervisory Commission.
-On August 3 2022, the board of directors approved to issue 372 thousand shares.
+On July 5 2023 and August 3 2022, the board of directors approved to issue 24 thousand and 372 thousand shares, respectively.

-As of December 31, 2022, the information on restricted employee stock outstanding was as follows:
+As of December 31, 2024, the information on restricted employee stock outstanding was as follows: